What is Star Citizen?

 Who is Cloud Imperium Games?
 Roberts Space Industries?

-Cloud Imperium Games (CIG) is an American video game company with offices in Los Angeles, California, England, Germany, and other locations.
+Cloud Imperium Games (CIG) is an American video game company with offices in Los Angeles California, Austin Texas, Manchester United Kingdom and Frankfurt Germany.
 It was founded by Chris Roberts and Ortwin Freyermuth to develop Star Citizen and Squadron 42.

-Roberts Space Industries is a fictional space technology company within the Star Citizen universe, RSI manufacture several different ships, as well as a line of spacesuits.
-However RSI also exists as a real-life subsidiary of CIG created for marketing and branding purposes.
+Roberts Space Industries is a fictional space technology company within the Star Citizen universe, RSI manufactures several different ships, as well as a line of space suits.
+However, RSI also exists as a real-life subsidiary of CIG created for marketing and branding purposes.